Blazemeter/taurus/site/dat/docs/ExecutionSettings.md

 - HH:MM:SS
 - HH:MM

-You can describe your own format with `time-format` option (use directives of python method datetime.strptime())

 ## Additional Files

 When your execution requires additional files (e.g. JARs, certificates etc). you may use `files` option of execution and list paths for files there.